 Exhibitions of the East Aurora Paint and Varnish Club:

-1931- November, exhibited, 3rd Exhibition of the East Aurora Paint and Varnish Club, Clement Hall, (now the Boy’s & Girls Club), 24 Paine Street, East Aurora, NY.
+1931- November, exhibited, 5th Annual Exhibition of the East Aurora Paint and Varnish Club, Clement Hall, (now the Boys & Girls Club), 24 Paine Street, East Aurora, NY.

 The mission of the Aurora Arts Club, however, never fully materialized so their name was changed to its present title of the East Aurora Art Society in 1959, and they have been going strong ever since.
 A constitution was adopted and a seal based on the famous Roycroft ‘Orb’ insignia was designed by one of the former members, Rix Jennings.
 The seal was used on all official business of the Club and on the ribbon awards.
 The Society originated the first outdoor show in Western New York and the model was soon copied by other cities and villages.
 Initially the Society had no official headquarters and for many years they met at various churches, members’ homes and the East Aurora town hall.
 Exhibits were held at various locations including; the Roycroft Inn and the Episcopal Church, East Aurora.

-Eventually they were able to rent the former Merle James studio on East Fillmore Ave., the site of its forerunner, the ‘Paint and Varnish Club’.
-Afterwards, the studio was used for exhibits and art classes which were given by Rix Jennings (American, 1906-1996) and also the well known watercolorist Robert N. Blair (American, 1912-2003).
+Eventually they were able to rent the former Merle D. James studio on East Fillmore Ave., the site of its forerunner, the ‘Paint and Varnish Club’.
+Afterwards, the studio was used for exhibits and art classes which were given by Rix Jennings (American, 1906-1996) and also the well-known watercolorist Robert N. Blair (American, 1912-2003).
 The Society has been exhibiting yearly every summer on the campus of the East Aurora Middle School.
 Their Annual Summer Outdoor Exhibit is held every June and coincides with the Roycroft Summer Arts & Crafts Festival.
 The show is free and open to all artists, attracting exhibitors from all over the region and nationwide.
 The event is Western New York’s longest-running exclusive fine arts show, and features various artworks in a wide variety of mediums including; oil, acrylic, watercolor, pastel, pen & ink, collage, graphite, charcoal, printmaking, sculpture, photography and mixed media.